Stockely is one of the many new names that came to England

 Early Notables of the Stockely family (pre 1700)

-Another 65 words (5 lines of text) are included under the topic Early Stockely Notables in all our PDF Extended History products and printed products wherever possible.
+and in...
+Another 78 words (6 lines of text) are included under the topic Early Stockely Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stockely family to the New World and Oceana